Best Frozen Shoulder Treatment In Bangalore – Praxis Ortho Care

 Tips to keep the frozen shoulder away :

-If you are desk bound for several hours a day, take frequent breaks.
-This could be a short five minute break every one and half hours.
+Best Frozen Shoulder Treatment In Bangalore- Dr. Sushal Shathakumar, Best Orthopedic Surgeon in Bangalore says, If you are desk-bound for several hours a day, take frequent breaks.
+This could be a short five-minute break for everyone and a half hours.
 Also, maintain a good posture. the head should be up and the shoulder slightly back.
 Ask for a chair and workstation with good ergonomics.
 Including reliable sources of Vitamin D and friendly bacteria in your diet can significantly strengthen the immune system and decrease the risk of developing conditions such as frozen shoulder which have an autoimmune component.

 7. Are there activities that people with a frozen shoulder should avoid?